 - Always check the policy’s fine print.
 Your broker should discuss the premium $ and the policy’s exclusions and limitations.

 - Things to look for – What is the financial limit the insurer will pay for Covid and/or other medical/hospital related expenses?
 Being sick in the USA is insanely expensive.
 Does the policy only cover you if you are fully vaccinated?
 Does the policy cover you if you are going to a high risk area such as Florida?
 How long is the policy good for?
 Most only cover you for short finite trips.
 The longer away the more it costs.

-- Most Canadian Private Health Care travel policies exclude claims arising from pre-existing illnesses, injuries, or diseases.
-As we get older and have various aches and ailments the policies become very expensive.
-Remember insurers only want healthy people – so as we age and accumulate health conditions – the exclusions become more onerous with the policy eventually falling into the category as “totally useless”.
+- Buyer Beware: The majority of Canadian Private Health Care travel policies exclude claims arising from pre-existing illnesses, injuries, or diseases.
+As we get older and have various aches and ailments the policies become more and more expensive and exclusive.
+Remember – insurers only want to insure healthy people – so as we age and accumulate health conditions – the exclusions become more onerous with the policy eventually falling into the category as “totally useless”.

 As always speak to your broker and read the fine print.
 Sometimes even a little coverage is better then no coverage.
 Unfortunately way too many people end up arguing with their insurer after the fact.
 If a problem arises our Snowbird lawyers can always lend a hand.